stefanrueger/urboot/urprotocol.md

 protocol](https://ww1.microchip.com/downloads/en/AppNotes/doc2525.pdf) that was once (until ca 2005) used by Atmel for their STK500 programmers and still today retains popularity for programming bootloaders.
 For example, `avrdude -c arduino` communicates with STK500v1 bootloaders, and `avrdude -c urclock` with urprotocol bootloaders.
-The main purpose of urprotcol is to simplify it by removing unnecessary get and set parameter calls, streamlining address and parameter handling, and to provide a side-channel information for the MCU id and up to 5 parameter bits.
-It has a backward-compatibility mode, so that urprotcol can cope with traditional STK500v1 bootloaders.
+The main purpose of urprotocol is to simplify it by removing unnecessary get and set parameter calls, streamlining address and parameter handling, and to provide a side-channel information for the MCU id and up to 5 parameter bits.
+It has a backward-compatibility mode, so that urprotocol can cope with traditional STK500v1 bootloaders.
 As such `avrdude -c urclock` can handle bootloaders that would normally be programmed with `avrdude -c arduino`.